We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 People can develop forehead acne and pimples when tiny glands below the surface of the skin become blocked.
-Acne frequently develops on a person’s forehead, although it can also develop in many places on the body.
+Hormonal changes, stress, medication use, and other factors can cause it.

 Acne does not pose any serious health risks, but people may think that it appears unattractive, and it can cause discomfort.